 It is important to remember the fact that there is no wrong time to use optimized images.
 A website is, no doubt, a visual tool that sometimes only works because of the images that the user has utilized to make their website pretty, but more often than not these images are not suitable for viewing on a website and kill the load time.
 While there are certain exceptions to this rule, it might well do the user better than harm to use low-res images.

 It is true that a user who wants to run a photography website would never want to go for low res images, or even a stock photo website would ensure they are using images that show up clearly and are displayed big enough to sway a customers decision on whether to buy it or not.
-There are websites like NASA which offer huge images of the solar system, stars and space, which are solely for the purpose of enjoyment, and are always extremely high quality and can be examined in minute details.
-Another case in which high res photos are acceptable is when websites offer 360 degree views of a room or the like.
+There are websites like NASA that offer huge images of the solar system, stars, and space, which are solely for the purpose of enjoyment, and are always extremely high quality and can be examined in minute details.
+Another case in which high res photos are acceptable is when websites offer 360-degree views of a room or the like.

 Optimizing Images For The Web

 The good news for new developers is, it is fairly easy to optimize images from the web, either they are for blogs, websites, posts, or pages relating to one's theme on a blog website.
 The procedure is quite simple, with the user only needing to set the default resolution at 72 dpi.
 This is the most optimized resolution and simply does not need to be higher according to the internet visibility standards of this day and age.
 Given that there are fixed lengths and pixel widths on a website, it is easy to conform to a standard that is working for the rest of the internet than trying to squeeze in an undoubtedly well-photographed image into a tiny space, lowering its visibility and increasing user impatience.
 Adobe Photoshop is the most obvious option to go with when optimizing images as it keeps its standard resolution at 72 dpi automatically.
 It also has the “Save for web" option which is very helpful for users who use the software solely for web designing.